ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

 In fact, it's easier to think of these operations in terms of `+ 100`, `- 50` and so on, discarding the `old` value.
-This way it becomes more obvious that `Atom` starts with some initial state, and, if a certain set of operations is applied, no matter in which order, no matter when and after how many attempts, the program will be error prone.
+This way it becomes more obvious that `Atom` starts with some initial state, and, given the same set of updates to perform, no matter in which order, no matter when and after how many attempts, the program will be producing the same exact result.

 Keeping a replayable log of incoming events can make your software even more robust, especially if you happen to find an error in an update